-These days, resourceful state human services agencies are taking advantage of OMB’s A87 Cost Allocation Exception to help fund a new (or overhaul an existing) enterprise content management system (ECM/ECMS) to include a document management system (DMS).
+Resourceful human services agencies are constantly on the lookout for opportunities to modernize their enterprise content management system (ECM/ECMS) and/or electronic document management system (EDMS).
 The stakes are high on these large projects, and there’s a great deal of pressure placed on the agency’s IT leaders and staff to succeed.

-Now, compare that to a DMS with a human services-specific taxonomy…
+Now, compare that to an EDMS with a human services-specific taxonomy…

-Believe it or not, human services-specific taxonomies for ECM do exist.
+Believe it or not, human services-specific taxonomies do exist.
 You needn’t try to build or customize one yourself (much too costly, labor-intensive, and risky).
-These taxonomies are designed explicitly for human services agencies.
-They speak the same language caseworkers and social workers speak, and align with their specific document creation and retrieval needs.
+These taxonomies are purpose-built for human services agencies.
+They speak the same language caseworkers speak and align with their specific document creation and retrieval needs.

-Human services is a unique field, and caseworkers have very specific information needs.
-That’s why it makes sense for human services agencies to demand a human services-specific taxonomy when implementing a new DMS as part of an ECMS project.
+Human services is a unique field and caseworkers have very specific information needs.
+That’s why it makes sense for human services agencies to demand a human services-specific taxonomy when implementing a new EDMS or ECM project.
 Those that do can achieve impressive results:

 - High user adoption.
-Caseworkers who are properly trained on it will readily adopt the system because it eases their workload.
+Caseworkers will easily learn and readily adopt the system because it eases their workload.

 - Faster document retrieval.
 The time it takes caseworkers to find and retrieve client/case information is greatly reduced.